SolarLune/tetra3d/readme.md

 - [x] -- Support for multiple scenes in a single Blend file (was broken due to GLTF exporter changes; working again in Blender 3.3)
 - [x] **Blender Add-on**
 - [x] -- Export 3D view camera to Scenes for quick iteration
-- [ ] -- Object-level color option
+- [x] -- Object-level color option
-- [ ] -- Object-level shadeless checkbox
+- [x] -- Object-level shadeless checkbox
-- [ ] -- Custom mesh attribute to assign values to vertices, allowing you to, say, "mark" vertices (SolarLune 3/3/24: Doesn't seem to be possible outside of vertex colors)
+- [ ] -- Custom mesh attribute to assign values to vertices, allowing you to, say, "mark" vertices
 - [x] -- Exporting animations and auto-subdivided mesh data doesn't work properly when the scene is not focused in Blender
 - [x] -- Sharing materials and textures doesn't work properly (3/23/26 SolarLune: Not sure what I meant by this?)
 - [x] -- Export GLTF on save / on command via button
 - [x] -- Bounds node creation
 - [x] -- Game property export (less clunky version of Blender's vanilla custom properties)
+- [x] -- Named bitfield property support
+- [ ] -- -- Global bit names rather than per-scene?
 - [x] -- Collection / group substitution
 - [x] -- -- Overwriting properties through collection instance objects (it would be nice to do this cleanly with a nice UI, but just hamfisting it is fine for now)
 - [x] -- -- Collection instances instantiate their objects in the same location in the tree